SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-05-ciderdonuteur.md

 _Boston Magazine_. <sup id="fn2a">[[2]](#fn2)</sup>

 Last year he cataloged the pleasures of 30 orchards and farm stands.
-He has the attitude you migth expect toward packaged donuts at the grocery store, or apple cider donut flavored Oreos ("filling tastes like a candle"), or other abominations of that sort.
+He has the attitude you might expect toward packaged donuts at the grocery store, or apple cider donut flavored Oreos ("filling tastes like a candle"), or other abominations of that sort.
 (Don't even get me started about Dunkin'.)
 Clearly, his soul is pure.